Reveal your own vibrant potential in a true jewel of a province.

 Vocational schools and colleges in BC make it simple to begin transforming your future.
 And they offer innovative training programs in some of the world's most alluring locations.
 With such inspiring backdrops for your education, you may just accomplish more than you've ever imagined.

 British Columbia has long been a magnet for smart, creative, and adventurous people looking to build enjoyable careers and enriched lives.
 That's because the intense beauty of this region is matched by its strong economic track record and emerging opportunities.
-In fact, BC's GDP is projected to grow by more than two percent per year between 2014 and 2038.1 And about 917,000 jobs are expected to open up from 2017 to 2027—without enough skilled workers to fill them all.2
+In fact, BC's GDP is projected to grow by almost two percent per year between 2018 and 2028.1 And about 903,000 jobs are expected to open up over the same time period—without enough skilled workers to fill them all.2

 So how can you take advantage of the situation?
 Get the marketable abilities that employers in the province are looking for by going to a vocational school.
 It might be the most sure-fire way to get them.
 Why?
 Well, just consider the fact that about 78 percent of the projected job openings will likely require some type of post-secondary schooling or training.4